 My Experience and Training

 As a Renaissance Soul it took many years for my interests, talents and passions to come together.
-Following a long career as a professional recruiter for major corporations, I graduated from the Coaches Training Institute in 2000 and begin my coaching career.
+Following a long career as a professional recruiter for major corporations, I graduated from the Coaches Training Institute in 2000 and began my coaching career.
 As I progressed in my field, I realized the importance of integrating body awareness to empower people to heal and feel whole.
-This holistic approach has helped people of many walks of life overcome obstacles and move through transitions, find direction and purpose.
+This holistic approach has helped people of many walks of life overcome obstacles, move through transitions, and find direction and purpose.
 Restoring freedom of movement also allows one to live healthier, more fulfilling lives.

 I was personally drawn to somatic movement to address chronic pain issues resulting from earlier injuries and habitual movement patterns.
 I immediately felt I had come home.
 As my pain issues improved, I knew I wanted to share this practice with others.
 I have completed my Level 3 Certification with the Somatic Movement Center and am halfway through a three-year Hanna Somatic Educator program with the Novato Institute.

 I felt a sudden sharp pain in my left hip and groin while walking.
 This deep, dull pain continued and neither stretching, ibuprofen, nor resting helped my misery.
 After Jacqui guided me through just a few Somatics movements the pain diminished greatly and I could move with greater ease.
 The next morning – almost like nothing had happened – no pain – total mobility.
 Somatics and Jacqui are amazing! —Karen Ross, www.KarenRossNow.com

 I am continually amazed at how my clients and students continue to experience relief from chronic pain and restore the freedom of movement with somatics.
 This is truly everyone’s birthright!